AdaneNT/adanent.github.io/index.md

     <td valign="top" style="padding-left: 40px;">

- <p> I’m Adane, an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI, with applications in pattern recognition, content generation, and reasoning.</p>
+ <p id="About">I’m Adane, an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI, with applications in pattern recognition, content generation, and reasoning.</p>

 <p style="text-align: justify;">
 My research focuses on building intelligent systems that can solve complex tasks.
 Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> (University of Bergen, Norway), where I work on multimodal learning, LLMs, and deep generative models for real-world industry applications.